rover-solutions/prediction-covid19-or-pneumonia/README.md

 # Prediction of Covid-19 or Pneumonia
-Final work on image processing, using transfer learning to detect corona virus or pneumonia
+using transfer learning to detect corona virus or pneumonia

 If you let the model train, use the -t parameter as shown below:
 ```